scrabbletank/farhome-rules/rulesdoc.md

 Add a proficiency die for every level above the 4th.

-#### Mass Hex
-*4th Level*
 ___
-- **Casting Time:** 9 AP
-- **Range:** 10
-- **Duration:** instant

-You target a 4x4 area bestowing all creatures with a potent hex.
-All creatures must make a Willpower save vs your spellcasting roll.
-On fail, they gain 1 level of Hex, increasing by 1 for every crit rolled.

-Increase the area by 1 for every level above 4th.

 #### Intsigate
 *4th Level*
-___
 - **Casting Time:** 8 AP
 - **Range:** 10
 - **Duration:** 10 minutes